devbryan0225/GigHub/README.md

 - PM > add-migration when changes are made to the models.
 - PM > Update-Database to commit the changes to database.
 - Whenever a new model is created, the ApplicationDbContext is updated with the new models.

+### Models
+- Models should represent an object in terms of properties and behaviours.
+- Anaemic domain models are models that only describes properties.
+- Encapsulate business logic in domain models, so that business logic grows and contained within your domain models.
+- Always be in a valid state. (through access modifiers)